Melchy/Ridge/readme.md

         webApplicationFactory.Services,
         new NunitLogWriter());

-    var testController = controllerFactory.CreateController<ExamplesController>();
+    // Ridge inherits from ExamplesController at runtime and replaces all methods with custom implementation. var testController = controllerFactory.CreateController<ExamplesController>();
-    // Ridge replaces this method call with http request var response = testController.ReturnGivenNumber(10);
+    // This call generates http request and returns it's result as ActionResult. var response = testController.ReturnGivenNumber(10);

-    Assert.True(response.IsSuccessStatusCode());
+    // Ridge provides extension methods to access HttpResponse wrapped in ActionResult Assert.True(response.IsSuccessStatusCode());
     Assert.AreEqual(10, response.GetResult());
 }